-Basic digital skills can mean different things to different folk.
+Essential digital skills can mean different things to different folk.
 From learning new skills to access on-line services to developing your staff and driving your company.
-Our framework for basic digital skills is a handy tool to kickstart your thinking on how you might begin to put your digital charter pledges into action.
+Our framework for essential digital skills is a handy tool to kickstart your thinking on how you might begin to put your digital charter pledges into action.

 Why It Matters?

 Across Scotland, around 800,000 adults don’t have the essential digital skills they need to use the internet effectively.
 If this were just a case of missing out on a few distracting websites and celebrity tweets then we might think nothing more of it.
 But the stakes are so much higher.
 Amongst other things, the internet helps people keep in touch, learn new things, save money, find work and stay healthy.
 For some people it’s been a genuine life saver.
 These things matter to everyone, and they should be for everyone.

 Research shows that the people offline are more likely to be facing other forms of exclusion and inequality.
 They may be older, have a disability or low income.
 Evidence also tells us that developing the motivation and skills are just as important as enabling access to equipment and broadband connections.
 Supporting more people to go online and develop essential digital skills is crucial to ensure existing inequalities are not increased.